From prompt engineering to context engineering

 Inspect before you tune

 The reason this framework is different from the usual context engineering vs prompt engineering essay is that each rule above leaves observable evidence in your workflow.
-Before you rewrite a single prompt or reach for a larger model, inspect the docs your agent will actually see:
+Before you rewrite a single prompt or reach for a larger model, inspect what your agent will actually see:

 docmancer add https://docs.pytest.org